avanzosc/custom-addons/hispaled_custom/README.rst

    * ClassII name: 'II'
    * ClassIII name: 'III'
 * Customized purchase order, sale order, invoice and stock picking reports.
+* Propagate sale order to out picking, and out invoices.
+* Catch the description of the variants of the products for sales, purchases, pickings, and invoices lines.

 Bug Tracker
 ===========